Thrillberg/blog/content/poem/regression.md

 They laugh and carry on in their Brooklyn barber shops They know him, they learned what he taught
-He doesn’t know them, he didn’t learn what they tried to teach Now his shadowy naiveté looms to infect with ignorance
+He doesn’t know them, he didn’t learn what they tried to teach Now his naiveté relentlessly looms overhead

 The colonizer is the child.